-A road trip across the great Southern Forests
+A road trip across Australia’s Southern Forests

-I set off in Perth and drove on the Albany Highway, for about 6 hours including 2 stops along my way.
-I would recommend driving instead of flying to Albany, as flights are very expensive.
-Unless you get a good flight deal you are better off with renting a car in Perth and driving in a loop back to Perth.
+I set off in Perth and drove on the Albany Highway for about 6 hours, including two stops along my way.
+I would recommend driving instead of flying to Albany, as flights are costly.
+Unless you get a good flight deal, you are better off renting a car in Perth and driving in a loop back to Perth.

-While the natural treasure is what makes Albany stand out, its historic heritage site with the best interpretative Anzac Centre of Australia, its excellent food and wines, its fantastic fishing spots make of Albany the pearl of South West Australia.
+While the natural treasure makes Albany stand out, its historic heritage site with the best interpretative Anzac Centre of Australia, its excellent food and wines, and its fantastic fishing spots make Albany the pearl of South West Australia.

 Albany South Coast – The Gap – The Bridge and Whaling Cove